 He rambles on a while longer.
 Finally Jan interjects hopefully, “Saved by the bell, in the face of history?
 Technology is the bell that saves?”
 Pause, and Guyton says, “I also don’t know what else to do…. ummm…” There is some more rambling, then Jan sums it up in a neat synopsis about reductionism.
 It is as though they were having two completely different conversations.
 This is certainly a good example of LeWitt’s point that the artist doesn’t necessarily have to understand his own art.
 I am not sure if Wade Guyton is smart dumb or just dumb dumb, but I do see that the subject of the art writing or critique is not connected to his process.
 Perhaps the blanker the better for the critic or writer.
 There is less subject to have to work around.
 About Guyton’s exhibit at the Whitney critic Jerry Saltz said, “This quasi-nostalgia gives Guyton’s work a troubling, lurking aura, implying a double-edged Romantic wish that art can again be what it once was.”
 Who knew?

 This whole scenario reminds me of the nursery spider, Pisaura mirabilis, which presents its mate with a gift of silk-wrapped prey.
 While the female examines the gift, the male spends its time mating with her.
-If the gift is not wrapped the female just takes the gift and runs away before mating can occur.
+If the gift is not wrapped the female just takes the gift and runs away or eats him before mating can occur.
 Over time this spider’s behavior has evolved such that the male is often wrapping useless husks of seeds, detritus, or even nothing at all, hoping to mate without first investing in catching prey.
 The males wrap their gift with so much silk that the females can’t tell what is inside, but mating is cut short as soon as the female notices deceit, resulting in fewer sperm being transferred.
 If the wrapping is the art writing and the mating is market success, there is no joy without the ball of silk, and what is inside the wrapped package ultimately matters but is not of primary concern.
 This weird evolutionary analogy is the only explanation I can fathom to explain the curious evolution of the art world to its current state of collusion between the artists, critics and curators who ultimately get the market to follow.
 My point is not at all that Wade Guyton’s art has no worth or that art writing is without merit, but that there is something farcical about the current extremes of the scheme.
 It makes me reassess my own aspirations in the world of art.
 I want to be part of the conversation but I don’t want to yearn to enter into a club that I don’t completely buy into, or strive to be smart dumb when I am more smart smart.
 Absurdity in art writing has become to me the symbol of what I don’t like in the art world, and if I am not aspiring to engage in that scenario then what scenario am I aspiring to?
 UPDATE: read Sept 22 comment below.